Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 How do I configure authentication for Jaeger UI

-Jaeger UI does not support any notion of accounts or roles, so it has no need to authenticate the users.
-If you need authentication in order to simply restrict who can access Jaeger UI, we recommend running a reverse proxy in front of it, such as HAProxy, NGINX, Keycloak, etc. The advantage of using standard reverse proxies is that they support a wide variery of integrations with various authentication and single sign-on services, something we would never be able to match in Jaeger UI.
+Jaeger UI does not support any notion of accounts or roles, so there is no need to authenticate the users.
+If you need authentication in order to simply restrict who can access Jaeger UI, we recommend running a reverse proxy in front of it, such as HAProxy, NGINX, Keycloak, etc. The advantage of using standard reverse proxies is that they support a wide variety of integrations with various authentication and single sign-on services, something we would never be able to match in Jaeger UI.